MerginMaps/docs/src/gis/supported_formats.md

 ## Full list of supported QGIS providers

 <MobileAppName /> is based on the <GitHubRepo id="lutraconsulting/input-sdk" /> with custom QGIS core library build.
-The currrently supported QGIS providers are
+The currently supported QGIS providers are

 ```
 OGC API - Features data provider